How to Create Your Website with TYPO3 (Brand Examples)

 Website: https://www.pearson.com/

-Analysis: Pearson's website is a good example of how TYPO3 handles a large educational platform with many users and constantly changing content.
-Everything is clear and easy to navigate.
+Analysis: Pearson's website is a good example.
+It shows how a large educational platform can have many users.
+It also constantly changes its content.
+Everything is clearly laid out and easy to navigate.

 5 Hitachi Medical Systems - Medical Equipment